TanYa-Go/Movie-Quiz/README.md

 <a></a>
 #### Expectations

-* When a certain level is chosen, that the correct questions appear
+* When a certain difficutly level is chosen, that the correct questions appear
 * Feedback given to the users what stage in the game they are and the total amount of questions
 * Time is displayed so the user knows how much time they have to answer the question
 * To let the user know if their answer was correct
-* Show correct answer when answered incorrectly
+* To show correct answer when answered incorrectly
-* To show the final result when game is finished
+* To show the final result when game finishes

 ### **Existing Features**